About the course

 - Capacity to extend subject knowledge

-- Awareness of the role and responsibilities of a teacher
+- Awareness of the role and responsibilities of a teacher and school environments

 - Ability to communicate effectively